aztfmods/terraform-azure-sa/README.md

 This terraform module simplifies the process of creating and managing storage accounts on azure with customizable options and features, offering a flexible and powerful solution for managing azure storage through code.

-The below features and integrations are made available:
+## Goals

+The main objective is to create a more logic data structure, achieved by combining and grouping related resources together in a complex object.

+The structure of the module promotes reusability.
+It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

+A primary goal is to utilize keys and values in the object that correspond to the REST API's structure.
+This enables us to carry out iterations, increasing its practical value as time goes on.

+## Features

-- shares, tables, containers, queues support
+- offers support for shares, tables, containers, and queues.
-- management policies using multiple rules
+- employs management policies using a variety of rules.
-- terratest is used to validate different integrations
-- advanced threat protection
+- provides advanced threat protection capabilities.
-- private endpoint support
+- facilitates support for private endpoints.
+- utilization of terratest for robust validation.

 The below examples shows the usage when consuming the module: